Published 13:56 IST, September 18th 2020

 Advertisement

-Trump has increasingly used his public appearances to elevate cultural issues important to his generally whiter and older base, as he hinges his campaign on turning out his core supporters rar than focusing on winning over a narrow slice of undecided voters.
-In Mosinee, he called for a statute to ban burning American flag in protest — a freedom protected by Supreme Court — and criticized sports players and leagues for allowing demonstrations against racial inequality.
+Trump has increasingly used his public appearances to elevate cultural issues important to his generally whiter and older base, as he hinges his campaign on turning out his core supporters rather than focusing on winning over a narrow slice of undecided voters.
+In Mosinee, he called for a statute to ban burning the American flag in protest — a freedom protected by the Supreme Court — and criticized sports players and leagues for allowing demonstrations against racial inequality.

 Advertisement